Pacific Green Party invites members to join formal discussions of our most divisive issues

-See the current status of all discussions | Join a discussion | Start a discussion
+Read the Green constitution | View all discussions | Join a discussion | Start a discussion

-One approach to large-group mediation is inspired by the Green Party key value of grassroots democracy: "...to create new types of political organizations that expand the process of participatory democracy."
-The structural elements of this large-group consensus model are based on one of the oldest continuously functioning participatory democracies in the world.
+The structural elements of this bottom-up participatory democracy model are based on the Haudenosaunee Confederation, one of the oldest continuously functioning participatory democracies in the world.

 -